 Our first stop is Leake Street at the Waterloo Vaults.
 A labyrinth of old railway arches beneath Waterloo Station, The Vaults is home to all things weird and wonderful.

 During the evening, is when this venue really comes to life.
 At night the tunnels are bustling with theatre, comedy, music and other immersive events.
-But with just four days in London, you can’t do it all, so on this occasion, we will only be checking out the Leake Street tunnel.
+But for now, we will be visiting the Leake Stret Tunnel.

-The Leake Street Tunnel, otherwise known as the ‘Banksy Tunnel’, is one of the only places in London where graffiti is not only permitted, but encouraged.
-The result is a plethora of artwork from various artists, meaning some is great, others not so much.
-Either way, to experience the unique underground edge of this London hidden gem is well worth the visit.
+Otherwise known as the ‘Banksy Tunnel’, it is one of the only places in London where graffiti is not only permitted, but encouraged.
+The result is a plethora of artwork from various artists.

 Every time I walk through Leadenhall, I pray that a wand store will magically appear, and I’ll finally be the witch I’ve always wanted to be.
 But so far, no such luck.

-Harry Potter fan or not, you’re sure to be impressed by the ornate Victorian marketplace, that’s home to several designer stores, restaurants, and London pubs.
+Harry Potter fan or not, you’re sure to be impressed by the ornate Victorian marketplace.
+It’s home to several designer stores, restaurants, and London pubs.

-Our next stop is just a short 15-minute walk away, and be sure to look out for the infamous Gherkin skyscraper along the way.
+Our next stop is just a short 15-minute walk away.
+Look out for the infamous Gherkin skyscraper along the way.
+End up in Shoreditch – one of London’s most trendy and happening neighbourhoods.

-If you can find the strength to tear yourself away from vibey Shoreditch, I suggest hopping on the Northern Line at Old Street Station and making your way to Camden Town.
+If you can find the strength to tear yourself away from vibey Shoreditch, I suggest hopping on the Northern Line and making your way to Camden Town.

 As much as I love Shoreditch, if I had to choose my favourite place in London, it would have to be Camden.
-I’m not entirely sure why, but the vibe feels somewhat less pretentious to me.
-That, and I’ve had some of the best times of my life there.
+The vibe feels somewhat less pretentious to me and I’ve had some of the best times of my life there.

 If you’ve heard of Camden, it’s likely because of its legendary music scene.
-Camden has paved the way to success for many iconic British artists, including The Beatles, Madness, Amy Winehouse, and Madonna.
+A cool London fact for you: Camden has paved the way to success for many iconic British artists, including The Beatles, Madness, Amy Winehouse, and Madonna.

 In fact, if you do make it to Camden, checking out a live music venue such as The Roundhouse, Koko, or Electric Ballroom is the perfect way to round off your London Itinerary.